nexus-group-ai/SARA/README.md

 ## 3) Set up API keys
-Copy your teams API key from the Slack channel description and place it in the `.env_template` file.
+Place the `.env` file from your private Slack channel into the repository root.

-Don't forget to replace the filename to `.env` afterwards!
+Make sure to rename it to `.env` (without any extension).

-Check out the [sample code](notebooks/getting_started_llms.ipynb) to see how to load the key.
+We prepared for you already the LLM [providers clients](src/llm.py), so you should not need to set this up.

 Check out pricing on the OpenRouter model pages (see [below](#change-model-to-use))